Start Printed Page 33492

 By comparison, the short time remaining before the end of FY 2014 does allow adequate time to qualify BCFs, contract with material owners, collect or harvest the eligible materials, apply for payment, and deliver materials to qualified BCFs.

 The concentration of the BCAP matching payments in FY 2014 on agricultural residues and selected woody material from public forestland is in keeping with the statutory focus on preventative treatment and allows BCAP to support national initiatives aimed at the forest environment.
-For example, the targeting of woody eligible materials, which are the by-product of preventative treatments for hazardous fuels, disease, or insect infestation reduction, on public forestland assists in healthy forest management of public lands in urban-wildfire and fire danger zones and supports entrepreneurial efforts toward bioenergy research, biobased product, advanced biofuel, and combined heat and power developments.
+For example, the targeting of woody eligible materials, which are the by-product of Start Printed Page 33493preventative treatments for hazardous fuels, disease, or insect infestation reduction, on public forestland assists in healthy forest management of public lands in urban-wildfire and fire danger zones and supports entrepreneurial efforts toward bioenergy research, biobased product, advanced biofuel, and combined heat and power developments.
 BCAP's targeting of agricultural residues, such as woody orchard waste, assists in avoiding open incineration disposal that otherwise could be a potential air pollution source.